egrehm/kubernetes-vault-demos/README.md

 ## all demos here **require**:

 1. an existing kubernetes cluster to be configured with cluster-admin rights!
-1. vaultserver running in kubernetes
+1. vaultserver running in same kubernetes cluster
-  * (adapting to use external vaultserver should not be too hard)
-1. a configured vault cli with required permissions
+1. a [configured vault cli](./README_cli.md) with required permissions

 ---